 Netflix Natively and Easily on Linux!

-Thanks to all the efforts on various sides we now have Netflix natively on Linux without applying any workarounds; it just works “out of the box”.
-With a little bit of effort we can also create a Linux Desktop Application for Netflix.
+Thanks to all the efforts on various sides we now have Netflix natively on Linux without applying any workarounds.
+You just need a modern browser, or you can watch Netflix using a Kodi add-on.